needle-mirror/com.unity.recorder/Documentation~/RecordingAccumulation.md

 Ensure that no other Recorder Clips are active during the Start and End times of a Recorder Clip with Accumulation.
 Enabling Accumulation in a Recorder Clip disables all the Recorder Clips that are active at the same time, including the Recorder Clip with Accumulation.

 ## Limitations

+### Game View visibility

+[Progress bar is visible on frames when Accumulation is enabled](KnownIssues.md#progress-bar-is-visible-on-frames-when-accumulation-is-enabled).
+This happens if you temporarily hide the Game View.

 ### Motion blur